Lyon: Transport

-Lyon has two major railway stations: Lyon Part-Dieu, which was built to accommodate the TGV, and Lyon Perrache, an older station that now provides mostly regional service.
-Smaller railway stations include Gorge-de-Loup, Vaise, Vénissieux, Saint-Paul and Jean Macé.
+Lyon has two major railway stations: Lyon-Part-Dieu, which was built to accommodate the TGV, and Lyon-Perrache, an older station that now provides mostly regional service.
+Smaller railway stations include Lyon-Gorge-de-Loup, Lyon-Vaise, Lyon-Saint-Paul and Lyon-Jean Macé.
 Lyon was the first city to be connected to Paris by the TGV in 1981.
 Since that time the TGV train network has expanded and links Lyon directly to Perpignan, Toulouse, Nice, Marseille, Strasbourg, Nantes and Lille.
-International trains operate directly to Madrid, Barcelona, Milan, Turin, Geneva, Frankfurt, Luxembourg, Brussels and London.
+International trains operate directly to Madrid, Barcelona, Milan, Turin, Geneva, Frankfurt, Luxembourg, Brussels (formerly to London, now withdrawn).

 The city is at the heart of a dense road network and is located at the meeting point of several highways: A6 to Paris, A7 Marseille, A42 to Geneva, and A43 to Grenoble.
 The city is now bypassed by the A46.
 A double motorway tunnel passes under Fourvière, connecting the A6 and the A7 autoroutes, both forming the "Autoroute du Soleil".

 Lyon is served by the Eurolines intercity coach organisation.
 Its Lyon terminal is located at the city's Perrache railway station, which serves as an intermodal transportation hub for tramways, local and regional trains and buses, the terminus of Metro line A, of the Tramway T2, the bicycle service Vélo'v, and taxis.